davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 }
 ```

-In the original example, you could look at a copy of books.xml and parser.cpp, and be sure parser.cpp was implemented correctly.
+In the first example, you could look at a copy of books.xml and parser.cpp, and be sure parser.cpp was implemented correctly.
 You could even reverse-engineer the structure of books.xml just by reading parser.cpp.
 In the last example, you can't -- you'd have to jump back and forth between parser.cpp and constants.h to fully get what's happening.

 Using constants in this way doesn't play to either of the strengths of constants:

-1. The string literals themseleves were already descriptive enough; adding a constant name didn't tell us anything we didn't already know.
+1. The strings were already descriptive; aliasing them with a constant name didn't tell us anything we didn't already know.

-2. Each string literal was only referenced once; if you want to change the name of a node, the cost is the same whether or not you used a constant.
+2. Each string literal was only referenced once to begin with.
+   Changing node names is an equally time-consuming task whether or not we employed constants.

-There's a more insidious flaw in the final example.
+There's also a more insidious flaw lurking in the final example.
-Because the constants are declared globally to the entire program, you hazard someone later picking up those constants for an unrelated scenario.
+Because the constants are declared globally to the entire program, there's a hazard someone might later pick up those constants for an unrelated scenario.
-Changes to the constant then affects multiple scenarios, perhaps unintentionally.
+Once unrelated scenarios are linked by the use of global constants, changes in either scenario can unintentionally break the other.

 To continue the example, say you wrote your book XML parser like in the final example above.
 Then later, a design requirement comes in for a movie XML parser.